-- 8.1 This chapter deals with two types of land-related transaction that sometimes accompany an Investment Framework enhancement: - changes to the value of land as a result of access to the land granted by another party ('shared value'); and - the potential for Network Rail to take an asset, or work done to enhance an asset, in lieu of a cash payment for land ('hypothecated gains').
+8.1 This chapter deals with changes to the value of land as a result of access to the land granted by another party ('shared value').

 Shared Value

 Background

 - 8.2 Shared value is the term used where a landowner seeks a share of the increase in value created when it grants property rights in respect of its own land, to a developer, and this increases the value of the developer's land. - 8.3 For example, a developer owns a piece of land to which access is difficult because of intervening land (e.g. a railway).
 If the owner of the intervening land grants access rights to the developer's site over its land, then the value of the developer's site will rise.
 The landowner would then normally seek a share of this increase. - 8.4 The principle behind seeking a share of any valuation uplift as a result of granting such rights is part of established property valuation practice.